shackbarth/xtuple/README.markdown

 Notes on building Node.js
 -------------------------

+> **NOTE: as of node v0.7.2 the hiredis driver no longer worked and xt-node now
+> relies on the pure javascript driver node-redis but if you had hiredis installed
+> you need to remove it and re-run the setup.sh script.
+If hiredis is updated
+> to work in future node releases it will again be the default

 In general you need to follow the directions as supplied with the project.
 It is imperative that node builds with openssl support.
 If you have a custom build of openssl there are two special command-line directives that need to be passed to